chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 What companies does it own?

-it has 22 billions dollars in assets
+it has 22 billion dollars in assets

-cost cutting, dependency on debt
+cost-cutting, dependency on debt

 Model 3 product recall could be devastating

 # Concluding Thoughts

 Whether you hate or love tesla, few could argue that Tesla isn't accomplishing their mission - to accelerate the world’s transition to sustainable energy.
-I personally think it has had a very strong net positive on the world.
+I think it has had a very strong net positive on the world.
 I hope for their continued success and believe they will succeed which is partly why I own Tesla stock myself.

 Please share your thoughts!